jhauberg/comply/test/README.md

 When finding these, they should always be captured and noted in a test.
 This way we have a documented and reproducible case which helps a lot when looking for a fix.

-False-positive tests should always be marked under a `# false-positives` section, like so:
+False-positive tests should be marked under a `# false-positives` section, like so:

 ```
 texts = [